ethyca/fides/docs/fides/docs/cli/reset-db.md

 **-y/--yes**

 Before it removes the resources, `reset-db` prompts you to confirm the removal.
-The `-y`/`--yes` option suppresses the prompt and the esources are removed without your confirmation.
+This option suppresses the prompt; the resources are removed without your confirmation.

 **-h/--help**